Conviva/conviva-js-appanalytics/README.md

 Use unsetCustomTags() API to unset or remove that were already set.
 This API provides 1 argument to describe an array of tag keys to unset.

-keys - Array of strings representing tag keys.

-The following example shows the implementation of the 'onClick' event listener to any element.
+The following example shows the implementation of unset or remove custom tags.
 ```js
 let customTagsToUnset = ['tagKey2', 'tagKey3'];
 unsetCustomTags(customTagsToUnset);